OUR CONNECTION TO RITUAL OBJECTS

 I did some searching for the history of rituals and ritual objects.
 What I found is that rituals and ritual objects have both practical and symbolic purposes.
-One that is very familiar to me from Judaism is the marking of sacred versus “regular” time and space (such as in the Saturday night “Havdallah” service that marks the end of the Sabbath).
-Ritual objects can be used to remind ourselves to be more mindful such as a Christian wearing a cross or crucifix.
-And some rituals and ritual objects are to enable us to reach God or for God to reach us.
-From a scientific point of view, rituals are shown to increase a sense of control and to reduce grief when negative events befall us and to enhance joyful events when those happen.
-A ritual performed together can also enable us to feel part of a community and being part of a community has led to survival over human history.
+One that is very familiar to me from Judaism is the marking of sacred time versus “regular” time, and space (such as in the Saturday night Havdallah service that marks the end of the Sabbath).
+Ritual objects, such as the cross or crucifix worn as neckwear by Christians, can be used to remind ourselves to be more mindful.
+Some rituals and ritual objects are to enable us to reach God, or for God to reach us.
+From a scientific point of view, rituals are shown to increase a sense of control, to reduce grief when negative events occur, and to enhance joyful events.
+A ritual performed together can also enable us to feel part of a community, and being part of a community has led to survival over human history.

-My experience is, we sometimes we confuse the ritual object or the ritual itself with whom or what to which we are praying.
-Franciscan Richard Rohr beautifully points this out when he says, “anything is a sacrament if it serves as a Shortcut to the Infinite, but it will always be hidden in something that is very finite.”
-So I have to be careful about granting the same status to ritual objects and ritual that is meant for the Divine Presence itself.
-My conclusion is that ritual objects and rituals help me to remember to connect to the God of my understanding and to my fellow human beings and the earth/universe itself.
-The rituals I have in my life today that help me do this include praying on my knees twice a day (which is not accepted in Judaism except on Yom Kippur when the cantor lies prostrate on the pulpit during the Aleinu but it is a form of humility which I needed and which I have practiced for 14 years), praying before meals, and journaling each night about what I am grateful for and where do I need to improve.
-When I go to synagogue or participate in Jewish ritual, I wear a kippah which is both a community expectation but also shows humility.
+My experience is that we sometimes confuse the ritual object or the ritual itself with to whom or to what we are praying.
+So, I need to be careful about granting the same status to ritual, and ritual objects, that is meant for the Divine Presence itself.
+My conclusion is that ritual objects and rituals help me remember to connect to the God of my understanding, to my fellow human beings, to the Earth, and to the universe itself.
+The rituals I have in my life today that help me do this include praying on my knees twice a day (which is not accepted in Judaism except on Yom Kippur when the cantor lies prostrate on the pulpit during the “Aleinu” but it is a form of humility that I need and which I have practiced since 2006), praying before meals, and journaling each night about what I am grateful for and where I need to improve.
+When I go to synagogue, or participate in Jewish ritual, I wear a kippah which is a community expectation that also shows humility.
 These all remind me that I am a small but critical part of humanity and God’s creation.